Including Other Things People Say and Do to Motivate and Stay on Task

 If you always want to move on the next thing, what timelines do you give yourself to stay where you are before moving on?

-Now for today’s goal: Set yourself a guideline to do something, whether it is a work obligation, a fun obligation, or just something for you, and try to make that happen.
+Now for today’s goal: Set yourself a goal to do something, whether it is a work obligation, a fun obligation, or just something for you, and try to make that happen.

 Now set a goal for when you want that to happen-how about today, tomorrow, or at least this week?